bminer/node-blade/README.md

 Event handlers in Blade work by injecting the event handler function as an HTML comment directly before the bound element.
-Then, the appropriate event attribute (i.e. onclick, onchange, etc.) on the element is set to call `blade.runtime.trigger`.
+Then, the appropriate event attribute (i.e. onclick, onchange, etc.) on the element is set to call `blade.Runtime.trigger`.
 The `trigger` function basically grabs the HTML comment, passes the contents through eval(), and binds the event handler directly to the element.
 This means that the event handlers work on templates rendered on the browser or on the server.
 Everything gets wired up the